AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ### Sandbox header

-All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
-Requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:
+All resources in Experience Platform are isolated to specific virtual sandboxes.
+Requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:

 - `x-sandbox-name: {SANDBOX_NAME}`

-For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../sandboxes/home.md).
+For more information on sandboxes in Platform, see the [sandbox overview documentation](../sandboxes/home.md).

 ### Specifying the content type